 - Healthy anger enhances our resilience and overall well-being

-Becoming the healthiest man that you can be requires that you learn to experience and express emotions in a healthy manner that includes anger.
+Becoming the healthiest man you can require learning to experience and express emotions healthily, including anger.
 How well you handle anger can make or break your relationships.
 If you struggle with anger, I recommend that you seek help from a trusted mentor, coach, or counselor.
 Remember, unhealthy anger blinds us to the truth, thus not something you should try to “fix” on your own.